cristisulighetean/kubernetes-up-and-running/chapters/ch7_service-discovery/README.md

 kubectl get services -o wide
 ```

-Furthermore, that service is assigned a new type of virtual IP called a cluster IP.
-This is a special IP address the system will load-balance across all of the Pods that are iden‐ tified by the selector.
+Furthermore, that service is assigned a new type of virtual IP called a `cluster IP`.
+This is a special IP address the system will load-balance across all of the Pods that are identified by the selector.

 To interact with services, we are going to port forward to one of the alpaca Pods.
 Start and leave this command running in a terminal window.